What are your hours?

 - Can I dispose of paint?

 We accept latex and water based paint for disposal as long as it is solidified.
 We cannot accept liquids, so you must allow your paint to dry out before bringing it in for disposal.
 You may mix in kitty litter or sawdust to speed up the process.
-We do not accept oil based paint because it is toxic.
+We do not accept oil based paint because it is considered toxic.
 Please please call Whatcom County's Disposal of Toxics at (360) 380-4640. for information regarding disposal of oil based paint.

 - Can I dispose of a lawn mower?